DigitalPublishingToolkit/TOD29GOODDATA/md/27chapter19.md

 unsettling in a world of more connectivity, networking and collaboration.
-The research question that can be asked is: *how can users better control the management of their personal data in an increasingly connected and digitised world*?
-While this is a key question, we acknowledge that new technologies and their accompanying data collection practices provide multiple new services and promises to significantly ease and enrich our lives in many different ways.
+The research question that can be asked is: *how can users better control the management of their personal data in an increasingly connected and digitised world?* While this is a key question, we acknowledge that new technologies and their accompanying data collection practices provide multiple new services and promises to significantly ease and enrich our lives in many different ways.
 For